ariannasang/ASA_Datafest_2019/README.md

 # ASA Datafest 2019
 My team won first place at the American Statistical Association 2019 Datafest competition held at Wesleyan University.
-We developed a dashboard tool to visualize player performance and player readiness for Canada's Rugby7 women's team.
+We developed a dashboard tool to visualize player performance and player readiness for Canada's Rugby 7s women's team.

 For more information on the American Statistical Association's nationwide Datafest competition, please follow this link: https://ww2.amstat.org/education/datafest/index.cfm